daniel ferreira padilla

 Projects available for students (Master, Undergraduate, Guests, etc.):

-- “Brain atrophy and subtypes of Alzheimer’s disease”: You will study brain atrophy by different techniques.
-You will also study different subtypes of Alzheimer’s disease, looking at prevalence, clinical characterization, and progression over time.
+- “Brain atrophy and subtypes of neurodegenerative disorders”: You will study brain atrophy using different techniques.
+You will also study different subtypes of Alzheimer’s disease and other diseases, looking at prevalence, clinical characterization, progression over time, etc.